chart21/hpmpc/README.md

    -t Total Timeout in seconds for attempting to connect to a player" -m VERIFY_BUFFER: How many gates should be buffered until verifying them?
 0 means the data of an entire communication round is buffered "
    -k Timeout in milliseconds before attempting to connect again to a socket " -y SEND_BUFFER: How many gates should be buffered until sending them to the receiving party?
-0 means the data of an entire communication round is buffered
+0 means the data of an entire communication round is buffered"
-"
    -z RECV_BUFFER: How many receiving messages should be buffered until the main thread is signaled that data is ready?
 0 means that all data of a communication round needs to be ready before the main thread is signaled.
 ```

-The following configuration compiles an executable for P_2, 1024 inputs, sliced 256 times in AVX-2 variables, using Protocol Replicated.
+The following configuration compiles an executable for P2, 1024 inputs, sliced 256 times in AVX-2 variables, using Protocol Replicated.
 All other configuarations are fetched from `config.h`.
 > ./scripts/config.sh -p 2 -n 1024 -d 256 -s 2

 The following configuration uses the previous configuration but compiles an executable for all players.
 This is useful when running the parties on the same host.